OrchardCMS/OrchardCore/src/docs/guides/contributing/contributing-code.md

     Following the below recommendations will ensure that your PR is merged as quickly as possible.
 Please work with us so it's a pleasant experience for everyone.

 - Please update your pull request according to feedback until it is approved by one of the core team members.
 - Apply [suggested changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-suggested-changes) directly so the reviewer doesn't have to eyeball the changes.
-These resolve themselves after applying them, that's fine.
+These resolve themselves after applying them, and that's fine.
 - Don't resolve other conversations so it's easier to track for the reviewer.
 Then, the reviewer will resolve them.
 - Feel free to mark conversations that you addressed to keep track of them with an emoji or otherwise, just don't resolve them.
-- Please keep conversations happening in line comments in those convos, otherwise communication will be a mess.
+- Please keep conversations happening in line comments in those convos, otherwise, communication will be a mess.
 If you have trouble finding them, see [this video](https://github.com/OrchardCMS/OrchardCore/pull/14749#issuecomment-1917976028).
 - When you're done addressing all feedback of a review, click ["Re-request review"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#re-requesting-a-review) in the top-right corner for each reviewer when you're ready for another round of review, so they know that you're done.

 !!! tip